Using NordVPN for iPlayer Access

 Now most of the blocks are centered on the detection and banning of IP address ranges which are being used.
 They look for too many concurrent connections on the same addresses and then block access from those IP ranges.
 Virtually every VPN service I’ve ever used will have some IP addresses blocked at some point, however as long as you can switch to an unrestricted one then this is a minor inconvenience.

-So remember just because you connect to a VPN service and find out the BBC doesn’t work initially doesn’t mean it won’t work at all.
+So, remember just because you connect to a VPN service and find out the BBC doesn’t work initially doesn’t mean it won’t work at all.
 The BBC primarily blocks IP address ranges and usually only temporarily so if your service has a big enough network then this won’t be a problem.
-Always try a few other servers and see if they work.
-As I mentioned above NordVPN optimizes certain of it’s servers for accessing the BBC and I’ve found they always work.
-Don’t expect wide scale promotion of this though as all the proper VPNs will never draw attention to this on their sales pages.by
+Always try a few other servers and see if they work, it’s also worth trying the Smart DNS option for BBC iPlayer which is included int he basic subscription anyway.
+As I mentioned above NordVPN optimizes certain of its servers for accessing the BBC and I’ve found they always work.
+Don’t expect wide scale promotion of this though as all the proper VPNs will never draw attention to this on their sales pages.